Posts ‘promoting’ suicide viewed by Molly Russell were safe – Instagram exec

 The inquest was told out of the 16,300 posts Molly saved, shared or liked on Instagram in the six-month period before her death, 2,100 were depression, self-harm or suicide-related.

+“It’s identical language… this is Instagram literally giving Molly ideas that she need to be concerned about her weight, correct?”
+Mr Sanders asked.

+Ms Lagone said: “I can’t speak about what Molly may have been thinking.”

-Addressing Ms Lagone as she sat in the witness box, Mr Sanders asked: “Do you agree with us that this type of material is not safe for children?”
+Referring to all the material viewed by the teenager the family considered to be “encouraging” suicide or self-harm, Mr Sanders continued: “Do you agree with us that this type of material is not safe for children?”

 Ms Lagone said policies were in place for all users and described the posts viewed by the court as a “cry for help”.